babaid/babaid.github.io/math/_posts/2020-09-05-Introduction-to-calculus-of-variations.md

 $$
 s_2 = \sqrt{(a^´-x_0)^2+ {b^´}^2}
 $$

 Our equation is now in of following Form:

 $$
 W[x_0] = n_1  \sqrt{x_0^2+ b^2} +n_2 \sqrt{(a^´-x_0)^2+ {b^´}^2}
 $$

 We need the Derivative of this expression to be 0.
-Derivation gives us:
+Derivation leads us to:

 $$
 n_1 \frac{x_0}{\sqrt{x_0^2+ b^2}} - n_2 \frac{a^´-x_0}{\sqrt{(a^´-x_0)^2+ {b^´}^2}}
 $$

 Using simple trigonometry we get Snell´s law of refraction:

 $$
 n_1 Sin(\theta_1) = n_2 Sin(\theta_2)
 $$